jschell42/workflow/bagging.md

   - Confirm that the json file is within the package with the dataset(s)

 ## Creating the Bag
+*Please note: If the bag you've downloaded is very large (10+ GB), you should flag this as needing an alternative bagging procedure and tell your DataRescue guide.*
   - Open Data Conservancy Package (DCP) tool
   - Make sure ``"DCS Business Profile"`` is selected in the upper right part of the screen
   - Fill out Required Fields